 This project is a contribution to facilitating this work.
 It consists of a 20-page interdisciplinary Jamboard showing different maps or landscapes that students can interact with online.
 It begins with a Land Acknowledgement page which invites students to draw the First Nation territories of the place they occupy.
 This is followed by a variety of units that feature Indigenous histories and governance practices for sharing land, numbered treaties, and colonial events from Canadian history.
 Each page features lessons with Indigenous teachings—including clips from the Possibility & Pandemic: Indigenous Wisdom in the Time of COVID-19 speaker series—for students to consider for reshaping the society that they want their children to live in.

 The project is still a work in progress and has been shortlisted in its developing state.
-I am hoping to join with collaborators to bring the concept to a finished version that can be shared widely.
-To hear more about the project listen to the interview with Canada’s History.
+I am hoping to join with collaborators to eventually bring the concept to a finished version that can be freely shared.